hard-nett/docs/developing/dapps/get_started/quick-guide_draft_after_tooling.md

 WIP, this integration with Keplr will need some work.
 ::::

-1. Open the [Osmosis Keplr extension](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en), click the gear icon, and switch the network to LocalOsmosis.
-If you have not added localOsmosis to your keplr yet, follow the instrcutions [here](#configure-keplr-with-localosmosis)
+1. Open the [Terp-NET Keplr extension](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en), click the gear icon, and switch the network to LocalTerp-Core.
+If you have not added LocalTerp-Core to your keplr yet, follow the instrcutions [here](#configure-keplr-with-localterp-core)

 2. To use the front end, run the following commands in order.
 The `membrane sync-refs` command copies your deployed contract addresses to the front-end part of the codebase.